-As the cannabis product of the legal market diversifies into the beverage sector, cannabidiol (CBD) is popping up on a lot of drink menus as a new ingredient to add to our favorite drinks.
-But what are the effects of mixing, for example, CBD oil or CBD gummies with alcohol, and most importantly, is the combination of CBD and alcohol actually safe?
+As cannabis products seep into the beverage sector, cannabidiol (CBD) is popping up on a lot of drink menus.
+But what are the effects of mixing, for example, CBD oil or CBD gummies, with alcohol?
+Most importantly, is the combination of CBD and alcohol actually safe?

-Though we still have much to learn about CBD’s medicinal value and potential side effects of mixing it with alcohol, the key to understanding CBD is by looking at how it interacts with our bodies through the endocannabinoid system (ECS), which is largely responsible for maintaining the body’s internal balance, or homeostasis.
+Though we still have much to learn about CBD's medicinal value, the key to understanding its effects is knowing how it interacts with our bodies' endocannabinoid system (ECS).
+The ECS is largely responsible for maintaining the body's internal balance, or homeostasis.

 CBD binds to several receptor pathways in the body, including the most well-known cannabinoid receptors, CB1 and CB2.
 When the CB2 receptor is activated, for example, whether by endogenous cannabinoids or phytocannabinoids (cannabinoids from the cannabis plant), it may regulate immune responses, inflammation, and other functions.

-The way our bodies take in and metabolize CBD is complex, which makes it difficult to make any definitive statements on what to expect if you mix it with alcohol.
-An individual’s response to CBD, like THC, is largely dependent on genetics.
+The way our bodies take in and metabolize CBD is complex and under-researched, which makes it difficult to make any definitive statements on what to expect if you mix it with alcohol.
+An individual's response to CBD, like THC, is largely dependent on genetics.

 With that in mind, we can still make a few general assumptions based on existing research — namely that mixing CBD and alcohol may lower blood alcohol levels while reducing some of alcohol's toxic effects on the liver.